Louis Henri, Duke of Bourbon: Regency

 In September 1715, Philippe d'Orléans, who had just become regent for the 5-year-old king Louis XV, appointed the then 23-year-old duc de Bourbon to his first Regency Council, the highest consultative body in the French government during the king's minority (equivalent to the Conseil d'en-haut, appointed by adult kings).

 In 1718, he replaced Louis-Auguste de Bourbon, duc du Maine as superintendent of the king's education.
-This happened at the Regency Council meeting of 26 August, at which Maine and the Louis-Alexandre de Bourbon, comte de Toulouse, legitimised sons (princes légitimés de France) of Louis XIV, were demoted in rank.
+This happened at the Regency Council meeting of 26 August, at which Maine and Louis-Alexandre de Bourbon, Comte de Toulouse, legitimised sons (princes légitimés de France) of Louis XIV, were demoted in rank.
 The actual instruction of the young king was not much disturbed however, since it was mostly done by his old and trusted tutor, André-Hercule de Fleury, Bishop of Fréjus, who remained in place.

 Many of the surviving descriptions of the duke's personality are highly uncomplimentary.
 They fall under the general categories greed, bad manners, stupidity.
 For example, Barbier said he "had a very limited mind, knows nothing, and only likes pleasure and hunting."
 He was described as pretending to like hunting to ingratiate himself with the king.